 - mean calibrated soil temperature which is the deciding environmental variable influencing mean metabolic rate.

 The procedure is simple enough to be introduced as a standard method in terrestrial ecology.
-In addition to the CalibSoilsoftware, freely downloadable from
+In addition to the CalibSoilsoftware you need only:

 (a) adequate thermometers recording maximum temperatures,